 Lastly, as always, it is my hope that you enjoy the music.
-I have no expectations that you will like all (29) songs included, but it is my hope that you find a new song or two that could welcome additional insight, experience, and (of course) tension.
+I have no expectations that you will like all of the songs included, but it is my hope that you find a new song or two that could welcome an experience – whatever that experience may be.

 Bob (and fam)

 P.S.
 Like always, the only requirement to access is that you tell me what your favorite song(s) from the album were and/or ones from your own list!

 01. THIS IS AMERICA (Childish Gambino) - You could call this the title track to this year’s favorites.
 Yes, let’s do that.
 This is the title track.
 If you were a fan of the fantastic(ly underrated) show, Community, you’d recognize that Childish Gambino is actually Donald Glover – no relation to Danny Glover, contrary to popular belief.
 And while he’s a great actor, he’s an even better artist.
 This is (Glover’s commentary on gun violence in) America.
 Also, the best music video of the year.
 Watch it first.
 Then listen.

 02. RANK & FILE (Moses Sumney) - I was told months ago by @iekokoro that Moses Sumney should be on the Favorites this year.
 She was right.
 While Sumney also collaborated with other artists such as Sufjan Stevens and James Blake this year, this song is off of the Black in Deep Red, 2014 EP (not to be confused with the year it was release, 2018).
 This is Sumney’s commentary on the state of America’s police “force.”